vhoudoverdov/Windows-RedTeam/ClobberTime PoSh/README.md

 ### <a name="operations"></a>Supported Operations
 #### Timestomp one or more files with a single random date
-This operation will generate one random DateTime object, and stomp all MAC properties of each target file with this date.
+This operation will generate one random DateTime object, and stomp each selected MAC property of each target file with this date.

 #### Timestomp one or more files with multiple random dates
-This operation will generate multiple new random DateTime objects, one for each MAC property of each target file.
-The result of this operation is that each individual MAC property of each target file will have a uniquely-generated random date.
+This operation will generate multiple new random DateTime objects, one for each selected MAC property of each target file.
+The result of this operation is that each selected MAC property of each target file will have a uniquely-generated random date.

 #### Timestomp one or more files with a specified date
-This operation will ask the user to specify a date using an on-screen calendar, them timestomp the MAC properties of each target file with the specified date.
+This operation will ask the user to specify a date using an on-screen calendar, them timestomp the selected MAC properties of each target file with the specified date.

 #### Author
 Vasken Houdoverdov